yicone/yicone/README.md

 👉I mainly use these technology stacks: Ruby w\ Rails, Python, Java w\ Spring/Android, JavaScript w\ full-stack, C# w\ .NET, and I respect the conventions of each community.

+👉I currently work full time at a large traditional manufacturing company as Director of Software Engineering, where the main stack of the technical team is Spring Boot, VueJS, Ionic, Keycloak, K8s, Kong, TiDB, ClickHouse, Presto...

 👉I'm freelancing for a startup that provides reservation services for the restaurant industry, whose main technology stack is Rails 6, and I also maintain its legacy projects on my own using Java w\ Spring, AngularJS, and VueJS.

 👉I'm also currently contracted to work on an industrial IoT project that requires dealing with MQTT, Pandas, matplotlib, and other such technologies.